15 Top Venture Capital Firms Investing in Business Development

 - Investment stages: Early-stage to late-stage venture, private equity, and post-IPO

-- Geographical presence: Based in Menlo Park, California
+- Geographical presence: Menlo Park, CA

 - Founded: 1980